Domestic Asset Protection Trust

 Home

-A domestic asset protection trust (DAPT), also called a self-settled trust, is a type of trust which allows an individual to protect assets from personal creditors while still maintaining control over and benefiting from the assets.
-Not every state allows for the formation of DAPTs so you have to establish this type of trust in a state that allows them.
-As of June 2021, just 16 states have enacted laws that legalize this type of trust, including Ohio, Nevada, Missouri, South Dakota, and Wyoming.
+A Domestic Asset Protection Trust (DAPT), also called a Self-Settled Trust, is a type of Trust that allows an individual to protect assets from personal creditors while still maintaining control over and benefiting from the assets.
+Not every state allows for the formation of DAPTs so you have to establish this type of Trust in a state that allows them.
+As of June 2021, just 16 states have enacted laws that legalize this type of Trust, including Ohio, Nevada, Missouri, South Dakota, and Wyoming.

 What Are the Attributes of a Domestic Asset Protection Trust?

-DAPTs must be irrevocable, which means the terms of the trust cannot generally be amended, modified, or terminated.
-However, most DAPTs will contain provisions which allow them to be amended, modified, or terminated if specific conditions are met.
-Under Wyoming law, the person who sets up the trust and contributes assets to it can also be the beneficiary of the trust.
-This feature is why DAPTs are also called self-settled trust.
+DAPTs must be irrevocable, which means the terms of the Trust cannot generally be amended, modified, or terminated.
+However, most DAPTs will contain provisions that allow them to be amended, modified, or terminated if specific conditions are met.
+Under Wyoming law, the person who sets up the Trust and contributes assets to it can also be the beneficiary of the Trust.
+This feature is why DAPTs are also called Self-Settled Trust.
 You can use a DAPT to hold and protect many assets, including cash, securities, real estate, and business ownership.

 • Irrevocable